-In connection with our acquisition of Sinefa in November 2020, we assumed the Sinefa Group, Inc. 2020 Stock Plan (the "Sinefa Plan"), under which the assumed Sinefa equity awards were granted.
-The assumed equity awards will be settled in shares of our common stock and will retain the terms and conditions under which they were originally granted; forfeited awards will not be returned to the Sinefa Plan.
-No additional equity awards will be granted under the Sinefa Plan.
+The assumed equity awards will be settled in shares of our common stock and will retain the terms and conditions under which they were originally granted; forfeited awards will not be returned to the Assumed Plans.
+No additional equity awards will be granted under the Assumed Plans.
 Refer to Note 7.
-Acquisitions for more information on our Sinefa acquisition and the related equity awards assumed.
+Acquisitions for more information on our acquisitions and the related equity awards assumed.